kapi1525/NoiseExtension/readme.md

 ## Help file

 I wanted to automaticaly convert github wiki to help file, but in the end it was too complicated and buggy so i scrapped it.
-Currently help button Noise object about properties just redirects you to github wiki.
+Currently help button in Noise object about properties just redirects you to the github wiki.

 ## Installing